igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 operations repeatable and error-free, I created several [Make targets](https://github.com/igor-baiborodine/insurance-hub/blob/947f3e492e50e7efbcfa15762e6d54613be4ff85/k8s/bootstrap/Makefile#L24):

-- `local-dev-create` - create and start a single-node Kind cluster
+- `local-dev-create` - creates and starts a single-node Kind cluster
-- `local-dev-delete` - stop and remove the cluster and its persistent storage
+- `local-dev-delete` - stops and removes the cluster and its persistent storage
-- `local-dev-suspend` - stop the cluster without deleting it
+- `local-dev-suspend` - stops the cluster without deleting it
-- `local-dev-resume` - start the suspended cluster again
+- `local-dev-resume` - starts the suspended cluster again

 All steps required to create and manage the Kind cluster are documented in the ["Local Dev"](https://github.com/igor-baiborodine/insurance-hub/blob/main/k8s/base-cluster-how-tos.md#local-dev)